 Obviously you need a winter coat, but unlike a lot of women in the U.S., French women don’t usually don a puffer.
 Their coat of choice is more often than not a classic black wool overcoat.
-Whether single or double breasted, long or short, it’s always a classic.
+Whether single or double breasted, long or short, it’s always chic.

 This is an item where I’d recommend spending a little more for a high quality coat.
-If you purchase a coat with a high wool content, it will not only be more elegant looking but it will last longer.
+If you purchase a coat with a high wool content, it will not only be more elegant looking, but it will last longer, too.

 Via Emma Hill.